Sheep42/prismatic-engine/README.md

 `LDtkMapManager` is a convenience type for keeping track of active maps.

 Maps can be added to the map manager, and it will track the current map and the previous map.
-You can use multiple MapManager at once, if desirable.
+You can use multiple `MapManager`s at once, if desirable.

 When a Map in a MapManager becomes the current Map, it will run its `enter` function, if one has been set.